RangiraDave/VulnerableApp/README.md

-# Activity: Web Security Workshop
+# Activity: Django Web Security Lab
 ## Instructions:

 1. Fork the provided repository with this insecure Django application.